SEO Terms Business Owners Need to Know

 Google Analytics is a website analytics program we and you can use to track visitor behavior, how a visitor got to your website, how content is performing, and much more.
 It informs your SEO decisions.

-Google My Business
+Google Business Profile

-Now simply known as your Google Business Profile, this is a crucial and free profile you can use for your local search efforts.
+This is a crucial and free profile you can use for your local search efforts.
 This is where people see your Reviews and snippets about your company.
 You can control everything about your profile.
 When someone searches for your business by name, your business profile appears to the right.

 Google Webmaster Guidelines